danbz/aesthetic-programming/7-VocableCode/Readme.md

 ## Mini Exercise #7: E-lit
 **Task and Objective:**
 - To design and implement an example of electronic literature that utilizes text as the main medium (but in recognition that text can take various forms, including code).
-- To reflect upon the aesthetics of code and language.
+- To reflect upon the aesthetics of code, voice and language.

 **Get some additional inspiration here:**
 - [e-lit collection1](http://collection.eliterature.org/1/)